JeeWeetje/iot-workshop/Azure.md

 9. At the bottom of the page (use the scrollbar of the page), you have to fill in the field 'Name your function'.
 Change `EventHubTriggerCSharp1` into `TechDaysEventHubTriggerFunction`
 10. In the field 'Event Hub name' you will have to pass the *remembered* name of the Event Hub eg. `techdays42eh` *Note: in lower case*
-11. The 'Event Hub connection'field can be filled by pressing the `new` link
+11. The 'Event Hub connection' field can be filled by pressing the `new` link
 12. A blade with an empty list of connection strings will be shown.
 Press `Add a connection string`

     ![alt tag](img/azure-function-app-add-connectionstring.png)